 Ying Ding, Ronald Rousseau, Wolfram Dietmar (Editors)

-Measuring scholarly Impact: Methods and Practice, Springer, forthcoming.
+Measuring scholarly Impact: Methods and real viagra online without prescription Practice, Springer, forthcoming.

-In this chapter, I present a framework based on the concepts of diversity and coherence for the follow link analysis of knowledge integration and diffusion.
+In this chapter, I present a framework based on the concepts of diversity and coherence for the analysis of my921.ca knowledge integration and diffusion.
 Visualisations that help understand insights gained are also introduced.
-The key novelty offered by this framework compared to previous approaches is the inclusion of cognitive distance (or proximity) between the categories that characterise the body of knowledge under study.
+The key novelty offered by this framework compared to previous approaches is the inclusion of cognitive distance (or proximity) between the categories that characterise the follow link body of knowledge under study.
 I briefly discuss the different methods to map the cognitive dimension.